spluto/QGOL/README.md

 This implementation
 =====================
-It's very minimalistic implementaion of GOL with infinite grid
+It's very minimalistic implementaion of GOL with toroidal grid